One Piece season 2 release date speculation, cast, plot, and more news

 Almost everyone from the first season will be back for the One Piece season 2 cast, including Iñaki Godoy as the leader of the Straw Hats.

 Joining him and filling out his crew will be his friends from the One Piece live-action cast: Emily Rudd as Nami, Mackenyu Arata as Roronoa Zoro, Jacob Romero Gibson as Usopp, and Taz Skylar as Sanji.
+Then we have supporting cast members and characters like Steven Ward as Dracule Mihawk, Vincent Regan as Vice Admiral Garp, and Jeff Ward as Buggy, who will all be back too.
+That’s not it, though.

 Plenty of new actors will be joining the cast as Godoy’s Luffy continues his dangerous adventure and meets more friends and foes.
-Thanks to a teaser at the end of season 1 and the One Piece anime, we know that Smoker (aka one of the best anime villains in early One Piece) will be making his big debut.
+Thanks to a teaser at the end of season 1 and the One Piece anime, we know that Smoker (aka one of the best anime villains from early One Piece) will be making his big debut.

 One Piece season 2 release date: Shanks giving young Luffy his straw hat